daniel-liang/ResizeVM-TempDisk-NonTempDisk/README.md

 In order to resize a VM that has a local temp disk to a VM size with no local temp disk, you have to re-provision the VM.

 ## How to use?
-1. Connect to your Virtual Machine that has a local temporary disk (for example, a D: Drive) as a local admin.
+1. Connect to your Virtual Machine that has a local temporary disk (for example, a D: Drive) as a admin.
 2. Follow the guidelines on the [Move Page File to C Drive](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/change-drive-letter#temporarily-move-pagefilesys-to-c-drive))) to move the page file from the local temporary disk (D: drive) to the C: drive.
 3. Modify variable of powershell script and run: